 *This is an unpatrolled beach and swimming is at your own risk.
 The Surf Lifesaving Association advises the beach is only safe at low tide and even then, to watch closely for rocks and rips.

 A popular local surf break, the Cowrie Hole originally was the site of a small bathing pool.
 Located south of the Soldiers’ Baths at Nobbys Beach in the latter half of the nineteenth century the pool’s popularity is believed to have been the catalyst for the later construction of the existing Newcastle Ocean Baths.

-The Cowrie Hole (also known as the Square Hole) was the first and smallest of the ocean baths created on the rock platform that now houses both the Newcastle Ocean Baths and the adjoining Canoe Pool (a safe paddling pool for kids).
+The Cowrie Hole (also known as the Square Hole) was the first and smallest of the ocean baths created on the rock platform that now houses both the Newcastle Ocean Baths* and the adjoining Canoe Pool, a safe paddling pool for kids.
 Sadly you can no longer see traces of the small pool.
 And although a map of the world which once featured at the bottom of the Canoe Pool is also no longer visible, many swear you can see traces of it especially after a storm.

-*While you’re there explore the magical rocks pools that surround the Newcastle Ocean Baths.
+* Newcastle Ocean Baths closing for upgrades 14 March 2022.
+But while you’re there explore the magical rocks pools that surround the Newcastle Ocean Baths.